extrawurst/extrawurst.github.io/_posts/2019-12-12-alexa-skill-toast.md

 ```

 Fortunately accessing other AWS services like DynamoDB is even more easy, there is an official SDK: [aws-sdk-go](https://github.com/aws/aws-sdk-go)

+Why do I need DynamoDB access?
+Because I need to persist the last jokes my skill response uses to not repeat her over and over again but prefer not used sentences.

 ## Conclusion